Bilal-S/cfpgp/README.md

 ## Source Code Location

 I have not copied the code to the GitHub repo as individual files.
-Please download release package it has the full souce code.
+Please download release package it has the full source code.
 You may submit a Pull Request if you like.

 ## RAILO Users: